Loading map ...

 It’s not surprising so many people want to live in the cheery southern Norwegian city.
 Kristiansand is known for having a rich cultural life, a progressive business sector and some of the country’s best recreational opportunities on its doorstep.

 With more than 12,000 young students, Kristiansand is also a blooming university city with a lively nightlife.
 The city also boasts a number of exciting tourist attractions, with Kristiansand Zoo and Amusement Park topping the list.
-Fjord Line’s fast HSC Fjord Cat docks right in the centre of this idyllic southern Norwegian city.
+Fjord Line’s fast Fjord FSTR docks right in the centre of this idyllic southern Norwegian city.

 Yes, on the 2nd floor in the departure hall.